Weinstein effect: Impact

 American rapper Sean "Diddy" Combs has been called "the Harvey Weinstein of the music industry".

 American rapper Sean "Diddy" Combs has been accused of sexual assault by multiple people and was arrested by federal agents in September 2024.

 In the journalism industry, allegations led to the firing of editors, publishers, executives, and hosts, including high-profile television figures such as Charlie Rose, Mark Halperin, and Matt Lauer.
-In politics, accusations of varying degrees of severity were made against U.S. House Representative John Conyers (D-MI) and U.S. Senator Al Franken (D-MN), both of whom resigned their seats in Congress, and Roy Moore (R-AL), who lost his 2017 bid for election to the United States Senate.
+In politics, accusations of varying degrees of severity were made against U.S. House Representative John Conyers (D-MI) and U.S. Senator Al Franken (D-MN), both of whom resigned their seats in Congress, and Chief Justice of the Alabama Supreme Court Roy Moore (R-AL), who lost his 2017 bid for election to the United States Senate.
 Celebrity chefs Mario Batali and John Besh were also removed.

 In technology, the Weinstein effect went underway when Intel CEO Brian Krzanich was investigated after being accused of violating the company's anti-fraternization policy over a consensual relationship he engaged in with an employee.
 Regardless, although this incident was ultimately not counted as sexually violent, and with the #MeToo movement still in effect, Krzanich was ousted as Intel's CEO on June 21, 2018.

 Two supporters of the #MeToo movement were also accused.
 CBS chairman and CEO Leslie Moonves was one of Hollywood's most prominent supporters of the movement and a founding member of the "Commission on Sexual Harassment and Advancing Equality in the Workplace", formed in late 2017 to "tackle the broad culture of abuse and power disparity".
 On July 27, 2018, six women, including actress Illeana Douglas, accused him of sexually harassing them.
 On August 19, 2018, an article published in The New York Times detailed allegations that Asia Argento sexually assaulted Jimmy Bennett, a then-17-year-old actor and musician, in a California hotel in 2013, and arranged to pay $380,000 to her accuser.
 Bennett was under California's age of consent, which is 18 years of age, and says he was given alcohol under the age of 21.
 Argento was a leading Weinstein accuser and prominent #MeToo movement leader.

 The Weinstein effect was felt outside the United States, especially but not solely in the English-speaking world.
 In the United Kingdom, allegations of sexual misconduct against many British politicians became a public scandal involving dozens of women accusers across decades and political parties.
 It led to the resignations of Defence Secretary Michael Fallon, Cabinet Secretary Damian Green, and Welsh minister Carl Sargeant (who died by suicide four days after his dismissal).
 In January 2018, reports of sexual harassment at the high-society Presidents Club charity dinner caused another scandal.
 In Canada, accusations against Just for Laughs comedy festival founder Gilbert Rozon led to his resignation, and 15 people accused Quebec radio host Éric Salvail of sexual misconduct.
 Broadcaster and former baseball player Gregg Zaun was fired.